hass-agent/HASS.Agent-Documentation/docs/getting-started/installation.md

 ???+ info

-    After installation, you can delete the `HASS.Agent.Installer.exe`.
+    After installation, you can delete `HASS.Agent.Installer.exe`.

 ## Migration from pre-2.0.0